 Because the smoke point of ghee is so high, it is suitable for high-heat cooking like sauteing and frying.

-In addition, the clarifying process makes ghee shelf-stable, so it doesn’t have to be stored in the fridge.
+In addition, the clarifying process makes ghee shelf-stable, so it can stay at room temperature and doesn’t have to be stored in the fridge.
 It also reduces its lactose content, although it’s important to note that it is not completely lactose-free.

 Is Ghee Healthier than Butter?